swarajmutalik/100-Days-of-Code/String-Methods/README.md

 It returns a new string that is a substring of this string.
 The substring begins at the specified beginIndex and extends to the character at the endIndex - 1.

+#### .replace() method

+It is a method that returns a string replacing all the old characters to new characters.

+#### replaceFirst() method

+It is a method that replaces the first substring that fits the specified regular expression with the replacement string.

+#### replaceAll() method

+It is a method that replaces all the substring that fits the specified regular expression with the replacement string.
+The benefit of this method is that we can use regular expressions in it to replace any part of the string.